 Her one-act opera, “I Wish, I Wish, I Wish”, was performed at the Thalia Theatre in New York and at Otterbein College.
 "A GLORIOUS DAY", a musical based on G.B.
-Shaw's play, "Getting Married" was recently produced by the Blue Grass Opera Company in Kentucky.
-The Pious Cat, based on a story by I.L.Peretz, for soprano, clarinet, piano and narrator was recently recorded by Darcy Dunn, Daniel Dorrance, Barbara Ames, and Mark Singer. and is available on the iTunes store.
+Shaw's play, "Getting Married" has been produced in New York and regionally.
+The Pious Cat, based on a story by I.L.Peretz, for soprano, clarinet, piano and narrator was recorded by Darcy Dunn, Daniel Dorrance, Barbara Ames, and Mark Singer and is available on the iTunes store.
 A commission from Paul Taub, flutist of the Seattle Chamber Players, resulted in Blues For Paul for flute and piano which has had several performances.

 She studied 12-tone composition composition with Ernst Krenek and composition with Eric Zeisl at UCLA.